- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 - Both techniques rely on binary math and are fundamental to modern CIDR addressing.

-If you have completed our beginner’s guide to subnetting, you already know how to carve a network into equal-sized pieces using CIDR notation.
-That skill is essential, but it comes with a limitation: real networks are never perfectly uniform.
-A server room with 200 hosts and a point-to-point WAN link with 2 hosts should not receive the same size subnet.
+If you have completed our beginner’s guide to subnetting, you can carve a network into equal-sized pieces with CIDR notation.
+That skill is essential, but it has a limitation.
+Real networks are never uniform.
+A server room with 200 hosts and a WAN link with 2 hosts should not get the same size subnet.

 This is where VLSM and supernetting come in.
-VLSM allows you to use different prefix lengths within a single address space, allocating exactly what each department or link needs.
-Supernetting works in the opposite direction, combining multiple smaller networks into a single summarized route.
-Together, these advanced subnetting techniques form the foundation of efficient IP address management and scalable routing.
-Both operate at Layer 3 (Network) of the OSI model, where IP addressing and routing decisions are made.
+VLSM uses different prefix lengths within one address space, allocating exactly what each department or link needs.
+Supernetting works the opposite direction, combining smaller networks into a single summarized route.
+Together they form the foundation of efficient IP management and scalable routing.
+Both operate at Layer 3 of the OSI model, where addressing and routing decisions live.

-In this article, we will walk through both concepts with complete worked examples so you can apply them in network design, certification exams, or production environments.
+This article walks through both concepts with complete worked examples.
+You can apply them in network design, certification exams, or production environments.

 Quick Review: Fixed-Length Subnetting (FLSM)

-In fixed-length subnet masking (FLSM), every subnet uses the same prefix length.
-For example, splitting 192.168.1.0/24 into four subnets gives you four /26 networks, each with 62 usable host addresses:
+In FLSM, every subnet uses the same prefix length.
+Splitting 192.168.1.0/24 into four subnets gives four /26 networks, each with 62 usable host addresses:

 | Subnet | Network Address | Usable Range | Broadcast | Usable Hosts |